novotny-marek/novotny-marek.github.io/_pages/about.md

   - /about.html
 ---

-I am a student of human geography at the Science Faculty of the Charles University in Prague, Czechia.
+I'm a student of human geography at Science Faculty, Charles University in Prague, Czechia.
+Apart from geography I'm an open-source, open-science enthusiast.
+My interests are: spatial data science, urbanism, Python, Linux.

-I am part of Turris Project at czech domain registry NIC.CZ.
-Turris project aims to make secure and open Linux based routers.
-I am responsible for technical support, returned HW testing and documentation.
+I'm part of [Urban Structure](https://uscuni.github.io) research team at Charles University, where I mostly do Python programming and sometimes bit of Linux server administration.

-dgreyufsehfsdhufsethuiuesietruiseti
+Outside of university I work at [CZ.NIC](https://nic.cz) at [Turris](https://turris.cz) as a Tech support specialist.
+My work consists of resolving tickets from our users, improving the documentation and a little bit of everything, it's and open-source project :)